ANGULAR LIMB DEFORMITIES IN DOGS

 BONE PLATES AND SCREWS

 Bone plates and screws can be used when acute correction of a deformity is to be performed.
-One advantage of bone plates and screws is that they are relatively easy to apply for an experienced surgeon.
+One advantage of bone plates and screws is that they are relatively easy to apply for an experienced veterinary surgeon.
 They are also very strong and tend to be very effective in keeping the bone stable as the bone heals.
-They are also easy to manage post-operatively because there is nothing for owners or surgeons to do once they are placed because they are entirely within the body.
+They are also easy to manage post-operatively, occasionally with the addition of a bandage or splint for acute post operative support.
 As a result, bone plates and screws are very commonly used for the correction of deformities.

 The disadvantages of bone plates are that should they become infected a minor surgery may be required in the future to remove them once the bone is healed.
 However, the likelihood of infection of bone plates is small and the more relevant disadvantage of bone plates is that they cannot be ‘adjusted’ to slightly improve alignment of the bones once the surgery is completed.
 The disadvantages explain the value of investing time and energy in meticulous surgical planning, including potentially using CT scans, 3D modeling and 3D printing prior to surgery, and coupling these with acute correction and use of bone plates and screws.
 Such overall approach to management of deformities can be appealing because it means that the osteotomy is stabilized with a bone plate and screws which is easy for the owner and dog post-operatively.
 And, the disadvantage of the bone plate and screws (inability to change alignment after surgery is over) is mitigated by planning and maximizing the likelihood that alignment will be perfect post surgery.